Citi vs. JPMorgan Chase

 Publicly positioned as one API for multi-payment connectivity in 45+ countries

-Compare country coverage, rail depth, and whether a single abstraction is truly portable across client entities and regions.
+Compare country coverage, rail depth, bulk behavior, status/eventing, and whether a single abstraction is portable across client entities and regions.

-Payment Status Inquiry is public in the API Playbook; status inquiry is one payment at a time
+Payment Status Inquiry is public in the API Playbook and current docs include payment-status surfaces

 Callbacks